 Waldorf education focuses heavily on oral storytelling, creative play, and spending time outdoors to foster emotional and physical growth.

-No matter which curriculum you choose, brightwheel makes it easy to manage your childcare center.
+No matter which curriculum you choose, brightwheel makes it easy to manage your childcare program.
 Improve your classroom management, enhance your staff experience, and simplify your administrative tasks with the same software you use for admissions and billing.
 Manage all aspects of your childcare center in one user-friendly platform, promoting efficiency and enhancing the overall childcare experience for both providers and families.

-3. Montessori
+3. What is the Montessori method?

 The Montessori approach is a child-centered program where teachers act as guides rather than instructors.
 Founded by Dr. Maria Montessori, this method allows children to learn at their own pace in a mixed-age classroom.